hamdifarid/ClickerUI/README.md

-# ClickerUI
+# ClickerUI 🖱️

-An app made to help people with automated clicking.
+An app designed to assist with automated clicking.

- - Can be used with games where a mouse cursor is needed.
-For example, Roblox, Clicker Heroes.
+- Can be utilized in games requiring a mouse cursor, such as Roblox and Clicker Heroes.
- - The app currently has three features.
+- The app currently features three functions.
- - **Press Shift + Y to stop clicking.**
+- **Press Shift + Y to halt clicking.** ⛔

-## Indiscriminate clicking (Shift + H) to start
+## Indiscriminate Clicking (Shift + H) to start 🎯
-- Clicks are indiscriminate based on the last set delay.
+- Clicks indiscriminately based on the last set delay.

-## Area based Clicking (Shift + G) to start
+## Area-based Clicking (Shift + G) to start 🌐
- - Set the X1, X2, Y1,Y2 coordinates to create a rectangle or square on the screen to click only when the mouse is in that region.
+- Set the coordinates (X1, X2, Y1, Y2) to form a rectangle or square on the screen, enabling clicks only within that area.
- - The program automatically stores the data in a file to recall last created rectangle and speed..
+- The program automatically saves the data to recall the last created rectangle and its speed.

-## Color Clicking (Shift + D) to start (experimental)
+## Color Clicking (Shift + D) to start (experimental) 🌈
- - Select a specific color to click on
+- Choose a specific color to click on.
- - Color Clicker works only at 1 ms click speed irrespective of the click delay you set
+- The Color Clicker operates at a fixed click speed of 1 ms, regardless of the set click delay.
+- It can also manage multiple colors.